-Chinese culture has always placed a greater value on the male sex.
+Chinese culture has always placed a greater value on the male gender.
 Throughout history, when socio-economic circumstances forced Chinese families to limit the number of children, sons were preferred over daughters, creating a shortage of young females.
 As a result of the one-child policy (introduced in China in 1979), many girls were selectively aborted or received poorer healthcare than boys and died very young.
 Consequently, China is currently one of the rare countries in the world with more men than women.
-According to official estimates of 2016, the surplus of men among young adults of marriageable age of 20 to 24 years was almost 110 to 100.
+According to official estimates of 2021, the surplus of men among young adults of marriageable age of 20 to 24 years was around 113 to 100.
 This infamous deficit of young Chinese females is naturally accompanied by several social, demographic and economic problems, including black markets for brides and increased age-gaps between spouses.

 The place of Chinese women in society and family is currently still undergoing major transformations.
 Many women and girls are still facing discrimination, inequality and even violence, especially in rural areas.
 However, the evolution of the female status in China, while somewhat ambivalent, is likely taking the right direction.